-There are various methods for lacing a corset but for corset training purposes a criss-cross method from top to bottom with the edition of rabbit ears (sometimes called bunny ears), is the most functional and makes tight-lacing without assistance much easier.
+There are various methods for lacing a corset but for corset training purposes, a criss-cross method from top to bottom with the addition of rabbit ears (sometimes called bunny ears) is the most functional, and makes tight-lacing without assistance much easier.

 The criss-cross lacing pattern is very similar to lacing a shoe with one important difference – The lace does not go in through the top of the hole on one side, come out underneath, to again go in through the top of the hole on the other side, always entering the lacing holes from above to be brought across from underneath.
 See example in red above.